Cohben-OBrien/smart-shopping-system-v2/README.md

     - Clone the github repo
     - Open the project in your Java IDE.
     - Add the Swingx and SQLite external libraries are added to the project structure
-    - Run the file: GUI/Main.java
+    - Run the file: Main.java

 Prerequisites: